 - 1.5.1 Accuracy Use at least one (1) known pure reference culture at the anticipated environmental conditions, and compare the method results to that of a reference method. - 1.5.2 Precision Perform at least ten (10) replicate analyses with both the proposed and reference method, using the target microorganisms of choice.
 The results shall show that the methods are not statistically different. - 1.5.3 Selectivity (sensitivity) Verify all responses in at least ten (10) samples using mixed cultures that include the target organism(s), and at varying concentrations (microbial identification testing or equivalent processes may be used).
-Calculate the number of false positive and false negative results.

-1.6 Demonstration of Capability (DOC)

-1.6.1 General

-Prior to acceptance and institution of any method for data reporting, satisfactory initial DOC is required (see Section 1.6.2).

-Thereafter, ongoing DOC (Section 1.6.3), as per the quality control requirements in Section 1.7.3, is required.
+Calculate the number of false positive and false negative results. - 1.6 Demonstration of Capability (DOC) - 1.6.1 General - a) An individual who performs any activity involved with preparation and/or analysis of samples must have constant, close supervision until a satisfactory initial DOC is required (see Section 1.6.2).
+Prior to acceptance and institution of any method for data reporting, satisfactory initial DOC is required (see Section 1.6.2). - b) Thereafter, ongoing DOC (Section 1.6.3), as per the quality control requirements in Section 1.7.3, is required.